Service · M365 InstantOn

 Three guarantees.
 None of them cosmetic.

-We stack them because nonprofit operations and IT leads carry three distinct fears: during the activation, after it, and about the relationship itself.
+We stack them because operations and IT leads carry three distinct concerns: during the activation, after it, and about the relationship itself.
 Each guarantee names the remedy in dollars or in time.

 01